top of page

 Umbrella Society: Offers peer support, counselling, education, and resources for those struggling with addiction.

-Island Community Mental Health
+Island Community Mental Health:

 Offers daytime programs including peer support, education and recovery programs, employment support, meals, and much more for people who are experiencing or recovering from mental health challenges.